Al Qaeda in Syria says detains U.S.-trained rebels

 BEIRUT Al Qaeda's Syria wing said on Friday it had detained members of a Syrian rebel group who had just returned from U.S. training, in a direct challenge to Washington's plan to train and equip insurgents to combat the hard-line Islamic State group.

-The Pentagon has denied that any of the initial group of around 60 U.S.-trained rebels known as the "New Syrian Force" had been abducted.
-The chief of staff of the U.S.-led coalition against Islamic State also cast doubt the report on Friday.

-"All the information that we have is that none of the ... new Syrian forces have been captured," Marine Corps Brigadier General Kevin Killea said in a briefing with reporters.

-Nusra Front described its captives as agents of America and warned others they should abandon the training programme.
-It also said the U.S.-led coalition had mounted air strikes against its positions during its battles with rebels.
+It described them as agents of America and warned others they should abandon the programme.
+It also said a U.S.-led coalition had mounted air strikes against Nusra Front positions during fighting between the group and the rebels.

 "We warn soldiers of (Division 30) against proceeding in the American project," Nusra Front said in a statement distributed online.
 "We, and the Sunni people in Syria, will not allow their sacrifices to be offered on a golden platter to the American side."

-One of the most powerful insurgent groups in northern Syria, Nusra Front has a record of crushing rebel groups that have received support from Western states, including the Hazzm movement that collapsed earlier this year.
+Nusra Front, one of the most powerful insurgent groups in northern Syria, has a record of crushing rebel groups that have received support from Western states, including the Hazzm movement that collapsed earlier this year.

 The latest incident highlights the difficulties the United States faces in its efforts to train and equip rebels to fight Islamic State, which is a rival of Nusra Front.

-A U.S. official, speaking to Reuters on condition of anonymity, said some forces from Division 30 had been among potential Syrian recruits for the training programme who had undergone some degree of preliminary screening.

-Nusra Front said the rebels had entered several days before their capture, just after completing their training, "so the Nusra Front had to investigate."

-Nusra Front said it had already eliminated fighters which the United States had sought to embed in Syria in the past two years.
+Nusra Front said it had eliminated fighters who the United States had sought to embed in Syria in the past two years.

 It said Division 30 had coordinated air strikes with the U.S.-led alliance against its positions, a reference to fighting between the sides on Friday.
 The strikes "left a number of martyrs and wounded in our ranks", the statement said.